 The project received verbal approval from the authorities in March 2016 in response to a filing submitted in the previous year.
 Preliminary construction work is expected to begin in fall 2016 with major work scheduled for completion by early-2017.

-Construction on the facility is planned to be completed in 2019 with commercial operations planned to begin in 2020.
+Construction of the facility is planned for completion in 2019 with commercial operations beginning in 2020.

-The proposed technology for the new facility includes a state-of-the-art, 2×1, combined-cycle generating system consisting of two combustion turbine generators, two heat recovery steam generators and one steam turbine generator.
+The proposed technology for the new facility includes a state-of-the-art, 2 x 1, combined-cycle generating system consisting of two combustion turbine generators, two heat recovery steam generators and one steam turbine generator.

 The heat recovery steam generators will be drum-type with triple-pressure configuration with emission control systems, which will be equipped with selective catalytic reduction technology to monitor the carbon monoxide and volatile organic compound emissions.